nzaker/ATOMAP/doc/start_atomap.rst

 This depends on the installation method.

-If the HyperSpy bundle was installed, go to the "HyperSpy WinPython Bundle" in the start-menu and start "Jupyter QtConsole".
+If the HyperSpy bundle was installed, go to the "HyperSpy Bundle" in the start-menu and start "Jupyter Notebook".

 If Anaconda was used, there should be an *Anaconda3* folder in the start menu.
-Start the interactive Python environment, it should be called either *IPython* or *Jupyter QtConsole*.
+Start the "Jupyter Notebook".

 This will open a command line prompt, which will referred to as the *IPython terminal*.
 In this terminal, run: